5HoSaZ/DS-Movie-Recommender/readme.md

 Python dependencies are listed in [dependencies.txt](./requirements.txt).

 Dataset and model weights are hosted on [onedrive](https://husteduvn-my.sharepoint.com/:f:/g/personal/dat_tht225482_sis_hust_edu_vn/EvzkosUBg2xHtBl4hZejPaABc696kWogjRTSmEKATdjiXA?e=xwvaaS).
-Please download and extract them first for our models and app to work.~~s~~
+Please download and extract them first for our models and app to work properly.

 The workspace after extraction should look like this: